-Deal has lost many of its old pubs – there is a long listing at The Lost Pubs Project, but many wonderful establishments remain.
+Deal has lost many of its old pubs – but many wonderful establishments remain.
 My favourites, in no particular order, are the Deal Hoy, The Kings Head, The Royal Hotel and The Ship.
 In nearby Walmer I am fond of The Freed Man, and just along the coast in Kingsdown The Zetland Arms is always a pleasure to visit.

-As I write this in the lockdown of Spring 2020, all the pubs in Deal, like those throughout the rest of the country, are closed due to the Corona Virus.
-However, the culture of Britain’s pubs is inextricably linked with our tradition of resilience and these old houses have already survived much turbulence in their long histories.
-I greatly look forward to their re-opening.
+When I first wrote this post during the lockdown of 2020, the pubs of Deal, like those throughout the rest of the country, were closed due to the Corona Virus.
+However, the culture of Britain’s pubs is inextricably linked with our tradition of resilience and the old houses mentioned have survived, just as they have through all the other turbulence of their long histories.

 More About Deal on this Site